Standard connection to a Pick-to-Light system

 As a rule, the sender always establishes the connection.
 From this point of view, the first data channel (activation and updating of the displays) is established by the warehouse management system as a TCP/IP client.
 In that case, the Pick-to-Light system is a TCP/IP server.

-What does the standard interface control?
+What controls the standard interface?

 Via the standard connection, a warehouse management system (WMS) can switch on, update and switch off the Pick-to-Light displays.
 The order picker's acknowledgements are reported back to the higher-level system.